-There is a strong need for effective impact finance innovations to close the enormous funding gap for achieving the SDGs.
-Together with BCG, we are designing and accelerating the concept of Impact-Linked Finance solutions.
+There is a strong need for effective financing solutions to close the enormous funding gap for achieving the SDGs.
+It’s not only about moving money – it’s about making a difference.

 Design & Features

-Impact-Linked Finance instruments are based on creating outcomes – not outputs – and measuring them wherever feasible, useful, and economically viable as triggers for determining the level of financial rewards.
+Impact-Linked Finance instruments are based on outcomes – not outputs – and measure these wherever feasible, useful, and economically viable as triggers for determining the level of financial rewards.

-The financial rewards in these instruments should empower the organizations to deliver additional outcomes that would not have happened without the incentives.
+The financial rewards in these instruments should drive the organizations to deliver additional outcomes that would not have happened without these incentives.

 Would you like to read more?

-In May 2019, we held the first online roundtable on Impact-Linked Finance with experts from Boston Consulting Group, Swiss Agency for Development and Cooperation, Stawi Africa and Beneficial Returns.
+In May 2019, we held the first online roundtable on Impact-Linked Finance with experts from Boston Consulting Group, Swiss Agency for Development and Cooperation, Stawi Africa (today called Aceli) and Beneficial Returns.
 Listen to the inspiring and creative thoughts around the subject.